 Visitors to Disneyland this summer are viewing the activity in this Frontierland adventure from aboard western Mine train, traveling "via the wilderness Route," and sturdy mule pack trains that follow trails blazed by pioneer parties.

-of Wyoming, the deserts of Arizona and New Mexico, mountain terrain of Colorado and many other sections of western wilderness…all populated by the natural inhabitants: an assortment of 50 separate varieties of bird, beast and reptile, representing every specie of animal still roaming the North American continent.
+They are seeing a faithful re-creation of the forest regions of Wyoming, the deserts of Arizona and New Mexico, mountain terrain of Colorado and many other sections of western wilderness…all populated by the natural inhabitants: an assortment of 50 separate varieties of bird, beast and reptile, representing every specie of animal still roaming the North American continent.

 Nature's Wonderland is dominated by Disneyland's second great mountain, "Cascade Peak," visible from almost all Frontierland and easily recognized by the giant waterfalls that plummet from rocky ledges high on its granite slopes.